 My memories of Rome are so powerful I can actually see myself in Rome walking down the street, or at a specific piazza.
 I remember what time of day it was, what I was wearing, and most importantly, how I felt.
 Excited.
 Curious.
 Hopeful.
 Joyful.

 6 Favorite Moments in Rome in No Particular Order

 1. Stepping inside St. Peter’s Cathedral for the first time.

 The power of the Roman Catholic Church is clearly evident here — even if you’re not Catholic or religious, it’s impressive!

 2. Gazing upon the ruins of the Roman Forum from the Capitoline Hill at sunset.

 Here you will see the ruins of what was once the most powerful country in the world!
 I never get enough of this view, and I always take friends there.

 3. First ride on a scooter.

 There’s something quintessentially Roman about this.
 You must do it!
 I ended up on the back of a scooter with a total stranger.
 Call me crazy.
 I am here to tell the tale, and obviously came through unscathed.
-You don’t have to be as daring as I was, as now there are many companies that will rent you one.
+You don’t have to be as daring as I was as now there are many companies that rent scooters.
 You can even go on scooter tours.

 Eating Bucatini all’ Amatriciana.